flying fox mega bat hanging upside down photo by Signe Allerslev

 Bats roosting in a cave

-Bats and Their Bat Babies
+Bats and Their Babies

 Here's a look at a large nursery colony crowded with babies and moms trying to get to them to nurse.